- Business Law Association

 Student Animal Legal Defense Fund

-The purpose of this organization is to inform the law school community about current legal issues in animal rights and animal welfare law; host speakers and conferences; carry out search projects for lawyers and organizations involved in animal welfare/rights litigation; and conduct educational events.
+The purpose of this organization is to inform the law school community about current legal issues in animal rights and animal welfare law; host speakers and conferences; carry out research projects for lawyers and organizations involved in animal welfare/rights litigation; and conduct educational events.

 Women's Law Association